efriel94/ef_blog/_posts/EmbeddedLinux/2020-05-16-embedded-linux.md

     Companion tools :
 ```

-Now your can build the toolchain.
+Now the toolchain can be built.
 The build time will depend on your host specs but it took my Ubuntu 18 VM with 4GB RAM and 2 cores to build it in 40 minutes.
 Once the build is complete, you will have your sparkling new toolchain in the prefix directory you set.

 ```bash
 emmet@homepc:/home/emmet/Downloads/crosstool-ng-1.24.0$ ./ct-ng build